mwzig/WordSearch/README.md

 The first parameter is the filename.
 It must exist in the Resources directory, or you may specify a fully qualified file name.
 The second parameter is optional: if "true" is specified, the application will print out the input data.

-4. A BRIEF OVERVIEW OF THE DESIGN:
+## 4. A BRIEF OVERVIEW OF THE DESIGN

 This application uses six classes:
 WordSearch, Grid, GridLetter, LocCoordinate, GridLine, and FoundWord.